-See "Luggage stowage precautions" in Section 2 for precautions to observe for loading luggage.
+See "Luggage stowage precautions" in Section 2 for precautions in loading luggage.

 To close the trunk lid, lower it and press down on it.
 After closing the trunk lid, try pulling it up to make sure it is securely closed.